Pupils’ confidence shines through in Poetry Week

 Wendover Online School takes every opportunity to help students explore new ways of learning and grow in confidence, knowing that these skills will be with them for life.
 In this blog we look at how Poetry Week uses poetry to inspire students across the school.

-What is Poetry Week?
+What is poetry week?

 Poetry Week is a period of up to two weeks when every teacher at Wendover is invited to use poetry as a way to consolidate their pupils’ understanding of a topic.
 So, whilst poetry is already taught as part of the English curriculum, Poetry Week provides a chance to explore personal expression and an appreciation of poetry through a wider range of subjects.